jtzook/generic-blog-platform/README.md

 This project uses the following technologies:

-- Java 11 for the backend (OpenJDK)
+- Java 17 for the backend (Bellsoft Liberica JDK)
 - Spring Boot for the web framework
 - Postgres for the database
 - Hibernate for the object-relational mapping